MTA Regional Bus Operations: Signage

 The newer signs, used on all New York City Bus-branded routes, were in place by the mid-2000s, while old-style bus stop signs still exist on many MTA Bus-branded routes, showing only the route and not the destination.
 All bus stop signs within the city borders are maintained by New York City Department of Transportation.
-The newer signs are made of recyclable ABS plastic that last up to ten years and are easier to maintain then the old metal signs, which last about three years on average.
+The newer signs are made of recyclable ABS plastic that last up to ten years and are easier to maintain than the old metal signs, which last about three years on average.
 The green plastic pole stands from 12 ft to 20 ft high, versus the old 6 to 9 ft metal signs.
 Both old and new-style stops carry a Guide-A-Ride box that is attached to the center of the pole, providing route maps, schedules and other information.
 Guide-A-Ride boxes were installed on all NYCT routes by the 1980s.
 Implementation on MTA Bus Company routes took place in the 2000s for express buses, and in 2012–2014 for local bus routes.